Patch Cell's Tenant Model

 If the failure was due to CI related flakiness, such as a “runner system failure” (example), you can retry the failed job itself.

-If you would like to start a new pipeline to apply the patch, you can do the following.
+If you would like to start a new pipeline to apply the patch, you can run the command below.
 Note that this will add the patch to the back of the queue.